-The US Food and Drug Administration (FDA) has not cleared or approved the xMAP® MultiFlexTM Zika RNA Assay or any other test to detect Zika virus.
+The U.S. Food and Drug Administration (FDA) has not cleared or approved Gene-RADAR[®] Zika Virus Test or any other test to detect Zika virus infection.
 No FDA-cleared or approved tests exist that can tell whether you have Zika virus infection.
 However, FDA has authorized the use of this test under an Emergency Use Authorization (EUA).

-An EUA is a tool that FDA can use to allow the use of certain medical products for certain emergencies based on scientific data.
-The US Secretary of Health and Human Services (HHS) has declared that circumstances exist to allow the emergency use of diagnostic tests for Zika virus infection, such as the xMAP® MultiFlexTM Zika RNA Assay, under an EUA.
+An EUA is a tool that FDA can use to allow the use of certain medical products for emergencies based on scientific data.
+The U.S. Secretary of Health and Human Services (HHS) has declared that circumstances exist to allow the emergency use of diagnostic tests for Zika virus infection, such as the Gene-RADAR® Zika Virus Test, under an EUA.

-FDA has authorized the emergency use of the xMAP® MultiFlexTM Zika RNA Assay to test for the presence of Zika virus in your specimens only for the duration of the threat of the emergency, unless the EUA is terminated or revoked by FDA sooner.
+FDA has authorized the emergency use of the Gene-RADAR[®] Zika Virus Test to test for the presence of Zika virus in your specimens only for the duration of the emergency, unless the EUA is revoked by FDA sooner.